REEDS 019

 In the Third Form (Year 9) there is an Options Evening to help pupils make decisions on their subject choices for GCSE/IGCSEs.
 During this event taster lessons are run in each subject area which pupils (and their parents) are able to attend to give them an idea of the subject content for GCSE/IGCSEs.
 A similar Options Evening with taster lessons operates in the Fifth Form (Year 11) for A Level choices; this is aimed at both current and prospective pupils.

-Various other information evenings are held for parents throughout the year to provide guidance and support in relevant topic areas.
+Other information evenings are held for parents throughout the year to provide guidance and support in relevant topic areas.

 Your browser is out-of-date!